jornada-im/jrn-emlassemblyline/pkg210000000_template/README.md

 ## Description

-This is the Jornada-IM example dataset for use with EMLassemblyline.
+This is the Jornada-IM example dataset for use with the R package [EMLassemblyline](https://ediorg.github.io/EMLassemblyline/) (or `EAL`).
 Data and metadata files here can be used as a template for new datasets and are commonly used to test data management workflows and code.

 (When using this README file as a template replace any text with your own.)